The Athletic: Expansion

 In October 2016, The Athletic expanded to a second city, Toronto, to focus on Maple Leafs, Raptors, and Blue Jays coverage.
 The Athletic hired James Mirtle as editor-in-chief for Toronto.
 Mirtle had spent over a decade as a sportswriter at The Globe and Mail before joining The Athletic.

 A third city, Cleveland, launched in March 2017, with Jason Lloyd as editor-in-chief.
-The Athletic continued city expansion to Detroit in June 2017.
+The Athletic continued city expansion to Detroit in June 2017 with the hiring of Craig Custance from ESPN as editor-in-chief.

 In August 2017, the site launched in the San Francisco-area market with long-time San Jose Mercury News writers Tim Kawakami as editor-in-chief and Marcus Thompson as columnist.
 The Athletic also added national coverage with new writers including baseball veteran Ken Rosenthal, shortly after Fox Sports eliminated its entire writing staff, as well as college basketball standout Seth Davis and college football institution Stewart Mandel.
-Mandel led the launch of the national college football section, "The All-American", at the end of August.

-The Athletic expanded into Philadelphia, Minnesota, Pittsburgh, St. Louis, and the rest of Canada in September 2017 bringing local coverage to 15 US and Canadian pro sports markets.
+Mandel led the launch of the national college football section, "The All-American", at the end of August.The Athletic expanded into Philadelphia, Minnesota, Pittsburgh, St. Louis, and the rest of Canada in September 2017 bringing local coverage to 15 US and Canadian pro sports markets.
 The vast majority of expansion was aimed at expanding coverage to underserved hockey fans.

 In February 2018, The Athletic announced further expansion into three new cities—New York, Dallas, and Cincinnati—and launched baseball-only coverage in Houston, Los Angeles, San Diego, Arizona, and Kansas City.
 The site also introduced expanded national MLB coverage with the addition of Jayson Stark, Jim Bowden, Eno Sarris, and editor Emma Span.